-Undergraduate University Prizes (continued)

-Donor/Name of Prize Value \$ Awarded for

-School of Metallurgy

-Alcan Australia Ltd 100.00]

-Austral Crane 150.00

-Australian Institute of Metals 50.00

-Australian Welding Institute 30.00 book order > Subject selected by Head of School

-Chamber of Manufacturers of New South Wales 15.00

-The Broken Hill Proprietary Co Ltd 100.00

-The Eagle & Globe Steel Co Ltd 100.00

-The Electrolytic Refining and Smelting Co of Australia Ltd 20.00 J

-Western Mining Corporation Ltd 150.00 Best overall performance in Year 3 full-time (or its equivalent part-time) in the Bachelor of Engineering (or Bachelor of Science (Technology)) degree course

-150.00 Best overall performance in Year 4 full-time (or its equivalent part-time) in the Bachelor of Engineering (or Bachelor of Science (Technology)) degree course

-Zinc Corp Ltd 60.00 Subject selected by Head of School

-School of Mining Engineering Joint Coal Board 100.00 Bachelor of Engineering degree course in Mining Engineering Year 2 100.00 Bachelor of Engineering degree course in Mining Engineering Year 3 200.00 Bachelor of Engineering degree course in Mining Engineering - general proficiency throughout the course Western Mining Corporation Ltd 75.00 Bachelor of Engineering degree course in Mining Engineering - general proficiency throughout the course 150.00 Best overall performance in Year 3 of Bachelor of Engineering degree course 150.00 Best overall performance in Year 4 of Bachelor of Engineering degree course
+Donor/Name of Prize Value \$ Awarded for School of Food Technology Wilfred B. S. Bishop 20.00 General proficiency throughout Bachelor of Science degree course in Food Technology Cottees General Foods 100.00 38.141 Food Regulation and Control School of Metallurgy Alcan Australia Ltd 100.00] Austral Crane 150.00 Australian Institute of Metals 50.00 Australian Welding Institute 30.00 book order Subject selected by Head of School Chamber of Manufacturers of New South Wales 15.00 The Broken Hill Proprietary Co Ltd 100.00 Eagle & Globe Steel Ltd 100.00 The Electrolytic Refining and Smelting Co of Australia Ltd 20.00 J Western Mining Corporation Ltd 150.00 Best overall performance in Year 3 full-time (or its equivalent part-time) in the Bachelor of Engineering (or Bachelor of Science (Technology)) degree course 150.00 Best overall performance in Year 4 full-time (or its equivalent part-time) in the Bachelor of Engineering (or Bachelor of Science (Technology)) degree course Zinc Corp Ltd 70.00 Subject selected by Head of School School of Mining Engineering Joint Coal Board 100.00 Bachelor of Engineering degree course in Mining Engineering Year 2 100.00 Bachelor of Engineering degree course in Mining Engineering Year 3 200.00 Bachelor of Engineering degree course in Mining Engineering - general proficiency throughout course Western Mining Corporation Ltd .
+150.00 : Best overall performance in final year of Bachelor of Engineering degree 150.00 General proficiency throughout the Bachelor of Engin- eering degree course 150.00 Best overall performance in penultimate year of Bachelor of Engineering degree course

-Undergraduate University Prizes (continued)

-Donor/Name of Prize Value \$ Awarded for
+Donor/Name of Prize

-School of Textile Technology
+School of Textile Technology •

 J. B. Speakman 20.00 Undergraduate thesis

-R. J. Webster 100.00 General proficiency throughout the Bachelor of Science degree course in Textile Technology
+R. J. Webster 100.00 General proficiency throughout the Bachelor of Science

+Value \$

+Awarded for
-School of Wool and Pastoral S Sciences

-Bayer Sheep Dip 50.00 General proficiency - Wool and Pastoral Sciences degree course, Years 2 and 3

-Parkes Wool Promotion Committee A shield held in the School of Wool and Pastoral Sciences on which the successful student's name is engraved each year Bachelor of Science degree course in Wool and Pastoral Sciences, Year 3

-C. R. Lucock A book or a Meat Science

-year C. R. Lucock A book or a voucher to the value of 50.00 payable to University Co-op Bookshop Limited Meat Science P. R. McMahon Memorial 100.00 Excellence in wool science
+School of Wool and Pastoral Science es Bayer Sheep Dip 50.00 General proficiency - Wool and Pastoral Sciences degree course, Years 2 and 3 Parkes Wool Promotion Committee A shield held in the School of Wool and Pastoral Sciences on which the successful student's name is engraved each year Bachelor of Science degree course in Wool and Pastoral Sciences, Year 3 C. R. Lucock A book or a voucher to the value of 50.00 payable to University Co-op Bookshop Limited Meat Science P. R. McMahon Memorial 100.00 Excellence in wool science

-W. S. and L. B. Robinson University College Mining Managers Association Broken Hill 70.00 Best overall performance in a complete course Mining Managers Association 40.00 Three prizes: one for each best pass in any complete stage of the degree courses in, Mechanical Engineering, Mining Engineering, Science respectively 30.00 Seven Prizes to be awarded in individual subjects selected by the Director
+W. S. and L. B. Robinson University College Mining Managers Association Broken Hill 70.00 Performance by a student who achieves second place in a complete stage of a degree course Mining Managers Association 40.00 Three prizes: one for each best pass in any complete stage of the degree courses in, Mechanical Engineering, Mining Engineering, Science respectively 30.00 Seven Prizes to be awarded in individual subjects selected by the Director